 Even though it's in our regular meal rotation, my oldest son requests this for his birthday meal every year and still gobbles it down.
 I'll admit, we all act like little piggies when this meal is at our table!

 - 1 10-oz. can cream of chicken or mushroom soup

 - salt and pepper to taste

-Meanwhile, crush the crackers into a large bowl and toss in the poppy seeds.
-Stir in the melted butter and coat evenly.
-After the chicken has baked for 30 minutes, spread the crackers over the top of the casserole and bake for 20 more minutes, or until hot and bubbly.
-Let stand for 5 minutes before serving.
+- After the chicken has baked 20 minutes, spread the crackers over the top of the casserole and bake another 10 minutes, or until hot and bubbly.
+Let stand 5 minutes before serving.
+Serve over rice.